 Attack by rolling Dexterity + Athletics, Difficulty 6.
 Successful attacks deal Contested Outcome +3 Weapon Damage.
 Attacks do not require a successful called shot to do damage.

-Possession of this Artifact causes the following Battle Scar to manifest over the course of a day: Disfigured.
+Anyone who touches this Artifact will notice it warping their body and may drop it.
+If they choose to hold or use it, they immediately receive the following Battle Scar: Disfigured.
 If they lose possession of this Artifact, the Battle Scar heals over the course of the next day.

 This item is a living thing.
 When targeted, it counts as a Living Creature in addition to its other target types.
 If destroyed or abandoned for more than two days, it dies and becomes unusable.